ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}
 {: support}

 BYOL is a feature available to VMware vCenter Server® and VMware vSphere clusters in V2.0 and later.
-With BYOL, you can use your own VMware licenses for one or more of the following VMware software components:
+With BYOL, you can use your own VMware licenses for one or more of the following VMware software components.
 * VMware vCenter Server
 * VMware vSphere
 * VMware NSX